jonathanajith21/darrieus-turbine-dmst/README.md

 A two-blade Darrieus vertical-axis wind turbine (VAWT) of the curved-blade "egg-beater" type, designed in FreeCAD and analyzed with Double Multiple Streamtube (DMST) theory.
-The central finding of the project is that this rotor's solidity is too high for DMST to produce valid results — established by having two independent solvers (a from-scratch MATLAB implementation and the validated QBlade tool) diverge in the same way.
+The central finding of the project is that this rotor's solidity is too high for DMST to produce valid results, established by having two independent solvers (a from-scratch MATLAB implementation and the validated QBlade tool) diverge in the same way.

 ## What this project is

-I designed the rotor in FreeCAD, then set out to predict its performance with DMST theory.
+This was a project I decided to revisit.
+I designed the rotor in FreeCAD back in my senior year of high school, then set out to predict its performance with
+DMST theory.
 I first wrote a DMST solver from scratch in MATLAB to learn the method; it diverged to non-physical power coefficients.
 To test whether that was my coding error or something inherent to the problem, I rebuilt the analysis in